 My Christmas miracle this year may not be connected to writing cards but the point is, I don’t know that.
 I have a choice to connect or disconnect.
 I’m choosing to connect.

-I guess you know what I’ll be doing this weekend!
+I guess you know what I’ve be doing over the past week!
 I’ll be doing it with joy in my heart, knowing it’s a choice….my Christmas choice to spread a little love, a little gesture to others to let them know they are remembered.
 Who knows, the Christmas miracle this year might not be mine but be for a recipent of my card.
 It might arrive just when someone needed a little pick me up.

 Chronic illness is limiting, there is no question about it.
 However, there is always something we can do, within our limitations, which may bring someone else some joy and in turn can be a blessing for us too.